buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcBoilerTypeEnum.md

 # IfcBoilerTypeEnum

-Enumeration defining the typical types of boilers.
+Enumeration defining the typical types of boilers.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x.